MattArnold/gaia-vora/index.md

 The game is over when the last Land Tile is added to the Planet.

 Each of your opponents’ Life-Forms you killed and placed on your Fossil Card adds one point to your score.

+Each complete row on your Fossil Cards, containing three Life-Forms in the colors of all of your opponents, is worth one point, represented by the insect symbol.

 Each of your Life-Forms alive on the Planet adds one point to your score, for each Tile under it, including the Planet Carousel itself.
 So each one on the Water is worth one point, each one on a single layer of Land is worth two points, etc.